efekahraman/efekahraman.github.io/_posts/2018-04-02-docker-awareness-in-java.md

 Memory (Max): 123
 </div>

 It's working as expected.
-Also, it's worth to see this feature can be disabled via the `-XX:-UseContainerSupport` option (note that it starts with `-` after the `-XX:` suffix):
+Also, it's worth to see this feature can be disabled via the `-XX:-UseContainerSupport` option (note that it starts with `-` after the `-XX:` prefix):

 <div class="console">$ docker run -c 512 -m 512MB -e JAVA_OPT=-XX:-UseContainerSupport 0636036af04d
 System properties